-Learn what you can do to save our bees by identifying which types live in your garden and providing them with the right space, shelter, and food.
+Identify which types of bees live in your garden and provide them with the right space, shelter, and food.
 Includes information on bees of the Isle of Man and worldwide.

 - About 15mm (half an inch) long